averagenomad/Migration-Netlogo-Simulation/README.md

 Rapid urbanization is one of the most significant demographic shifts of the last half-century, with the UN projecting that 68% of the global population will live in urban areas by 2050.
 This study uses an **agent-based model** to explore how employment, kinship ties, and wages drive migration patterns.

-### **Key Findings**
+### **Key Insights**
 - **Employment opportunities** are the primary driver of internal migration in the model.
 - Kinship and wage factors alone do not trigger migration without available employment opportunities.
-- Results highlight the importance of employment availability for migration policy, particularly in developing regions.
+- Results highlight the importance of employment availability for migration, particularly in developing regions.

 ---